 To boost goal commitment (and, consequently, your chances of goal attainment), acknowledge the value of these goals to your company.
 When doing so, ensure that executives are on board with your goals, as vouching for the importance of these goals is futile unless C-suite people prioritize them.

 Rewarding your employees for attaining their goals can keep them inspired — particularly when it comes to long-term goals.
 Giving them something to look forward to can drive performance, productivity, and retention, as:

 - 88% of employees agree that employers should reward employees for great work

 - Recognition increases employee productivity, engagement, and performance by 14%

 - 91% of HR professionals agree that rewards and recognition increase the likelihood of employees staying within a company

-Therefore, establishing goals can make your goal setting efforts more effective.
+Therefore, establishing goals can make your goal setting process and efforts more effective.

-Ambitious and specific goal setting can keep your employees accountable and productive while allowing you to monitor progress.
+Ambitious and effective business goal setting keeps your employees accountable and productive while allowing you to monitor progress.
 You can choose to set different goals (e.g., long-term, individual, quantitative) depending on the breadth, reach, circumstances, time scale, and complexity of your goals.

-Regardless of the goals you select, a goal setting framework is essential.
-Goal setting frameworks can help you align employees and craft an actionable plan for tackling your goals.
-Moreover, using the goal setting steps and tips outlined in this article, you can facilitate a seamless goal setting process that makes goal attainment a breeze.
+Regardless of the goals you select, an effecting goal setting process needs to be supported by a suitable goal setting framework.
+The right goal setting framework can help you align employees and craft an actionable plan for tackling your goals.
+Moreover, using the goal setting steps and tips outlined in this article, you can facilitate a seamless goal setting process that makes goal attainment achievable.